Hope College welcomes international undergraduate students who want to study at “One of the Best Liberal Arts Colleges in the United States.”

 As part of the application process for international students, applicants are required to verify that they have full financial support for their studies at Hope College.
 The student, parent, or sponsor must show, by way of a signed verification form and bank statement, that they have sufficient resources available to pay for the annual expenses, minus any scholarship that is being offered.
 Although you need only show sufficient financial support for at least the first year, it is assumed by the College, and by the US Customs and Immigration Service, that this support shall continue on an annual basis for the duration of study at Hope College.

-* Travel and personal expenses vary by student, and are not included in the estimated budget.
+* Personal expenses vary by student and are not included in the estimated budget.
 Students should plan for $2,000–$3,000 for these expenses.
 Summer expenses are not included as students are rarely enrolled in summer classes.

 PLEASE NOTE: In general, families must be able to pay $25,000–$30,000 per year to attend Hope College.
 The actual amount required will depend on any scholarship offered to the student.